kbenard/IoT-management-hub/documentation/Device/getDevice.md

 # Get Device

 Retrieves the full details of the requested deviceId.
+Returns the matched database document.

 **URL** : `/device/id/:id`